telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-framework-application.md

 	</html>
 ````

 	The *ReportDesignerController* we added above is configured to search for its reports in a sub-folder named `Reports`.
 The Report Designer widget we just configured will try to load a report named `SampleReport.trdp`.
-Add a new folder named `Reports` to the solution and add an existing report named `SampleReport.trdp` in it.
+Add a new folder named `Reports` to the solution and add an existing report named `SampleReport.trdp` to it.

 1. Register the *ReportsControllerConfiguration* and *ReportDesignerControllerConfiguration* routes in the `Application_Start()` method of the `Global.asax` file.
 It is important to register them before the default routes as shown below: